pieter-degroote/EurKEY-clone/README.md

 ## EurKEY for AutoHotkey v2/v1.1

-Unofficial AutoHotkey scripts for EurKEY v1.1 to v1.3 beta.
+Unofficial AutoHotkey scripts for EurKEY v1.1 to v1.3.
 See the folder **`autohotkey`** for further details.

 ## EurKEY - MSKLC Files